There are a lot of impressively large plant genera out there, but Schefflera (shef-LER-uh) makes for some stiff competition for most impressive.

 Dampen the soil as needed and give the plantlet a gentle tug after 4 to 6 weeks have passed.

-If the plantlet has rooted, it will resist and you may remove the bag and treat it as a regular plant.
+If the plantlet is rooted, it will resist, and you may remove the bag and treat it like a regular plant.

 If the plant gives no resistance after 6 weeks, it is likely a dud and may be discarded.